box/developer.box.com/guides/tooling/postman/quick-start/configure-box-app.md

 To use your own **Box App** you will need to create a new Box App in the **Box Developer Console**.
-Click the button below and we will set them up for you.
+Click the button below and we will set it up for you.
 At the end you will have a **Client ID** and **Client Secret**.

 <Trigger option="postman.app_type" value="clicked">